littlebizzy/slickstack/docs/ubuntu.md

 slickstack
 ```

 The sudo user is added to `sudo-ssh`, `slickstack`, and `www-data`.
 The SFTP user is added to `sftp-only`, `slickstack`, and `www-data`.
-The `www-data` user is also added to the `slickstack` group.
+The `www-data` user is also added to `slickstack`.

 ## Root account

 During user installation, SlickStack sets the root password to the configured `SUDO_PASSWORD` and disables password expiration for root.

-Root remains available for local system administration, recovery consoles, and commands already running with elevated privileges, but direct root SSH login is disabled by the managed SSH configuration.
+Direct root SSH login is disabled by the managed SSH configuration.
+Root remains available for provider consoles, local recovery, and commands already running with elevated privileges.

-Do not rely on root SSH access after installation.
-Confirm that the configured sudo user can successfully open a new SSH session before closing the original provider or root session.
+Confirm that the configured sudo user can open a new SSH session before closing the original provider or root session.

 ## Sudo privileges